 - Desk lamp (no halogen or kerosene lamps)

 - Blanket or comforter

-- Bedsheets (all beds are extra-long twin, except for Darnall Hall which are standard twin)
+- Bedsheets (all beds are extra-long twin, now including Darnall Hall)

 - Pillow and pillow cases